Klipper3d/klipper/docs/Config_Reference.md

 #spi_software_miso_pin:
 #   See the "common SPI settings" section for a description of the
 #   above parameters.
+#uart_pin:
+#   The pin connected to the TMC2240 DIAG1/SW line.
+If this parameter
+#   is provided UART communication is used rather then SPI.
 #chain_position:
 #chain_length:
 #   These parameters configure an SPI daisy chain.
 The two parameters